Forms: Set limits on the number of items you will sell

 Now we set the amount of inventory available.
 In the example below, this is 200.

-The next part is somewhat tricky.
 LGL Forms needs to know how much each of your line items represents in terms of using up inventory.
-In our example, line 1 is where people will purchase individual seats.
-Each individual seat counts as 1 inventory unit (seat).
-Line 2 is where people will purchase entire tables, so for this line each unit actually represents 10 seats.
-To clarify, let's say a major contributor buys 1 entire table as well as 5 individual seats.
-Their order adds up to 15 seats sold (1 x 10 plus 5 x 1), so our inventory will be reduced by 15 units.
+In our example, individual seat purchases count as one inventory unit, and full table purchase, which is 10 seats, will represent 10 inventory units.
+If for example, a major contributor buys 1 table and 5 individual seats, their order would add up to 15 seats sold, reducing the available inventory by 15 units.

 At the bottom of this tab, you have options for what you want to show to the purchaser: